 7. Does my students apartment have a oven?

-Answer: All apartments in Founders' Green (Carter, Glace, Spear and Leake Hall) and Gateway will have an oven.
+Answer: All apartments in Founders Green (Carter, Glace, Spear, and Leake halls) and Gateway will have an oven.
 Some apartments in Meyerhoff only have a kitchenette.
 The kitchenette apartments will have a refrigerator and a microwave.
 Please see Meyerhoff House floor plans here for additional information.

 8. Does MICA provide cleaning for my students apartment?